-Purpose: The purpose of this fishery management plan amendment is to establish a rebuilding plan, and revise the acceptable biological catch, annual catch limits and sector allocations for South Atlantic gag based on the results of the most recent stock assessment and make modifications to management measures and accountability measures for South Atlantic gag and black grouper.
+Purpose: The purpose of this fishery management plan amendment is to establish a rebuilding plan, and revise the acceptable biological catch, annual catch limits and sector allocations for South Atlantic gag based on the results of the most recent stock assessment.
+This plan amendment would also make modifications to management measures for South Atlantic gag and black grouper and recreational accountability measures for South Atlantic gag.